kombucha-js/react-rerenderers/README.md

 In this demo, every time you click on the square `main-object`, its CSS class will be set to `square0`, `square1`, `square2` and `square3` respectively.
-As it goes, it moves around the screen to top-left, top-right, bottom-right and bottom-left, respectively.
+As the CSS class goes, the square moves around the screen to top-left, top-right, bottom-right and bottom-left, respectively.

 In **React-Rerenderers**, we implement the same logic in the following manner: